João Félix: Reception

 Considered by Benfica to be one of the most promising players to have emerged from their youth ranks, Félix was also once regarded by pundits as one of the most talented young players in world football.
 His playing style has led him to be compared to Brazilian former playmaker Kaká and former Benfica players Rui Costa and João Pinto; he has also been likened by some in the media to compatriot Cristiano Ronaldo, as well as former Atlético Madrid forwards Sergio Agüero and Antoine Griezmann.

 Regarding Félix's playing style in 2019, Rui Costa praised the youngster for his "understanding of the game," and his "ability to know where to be in front of goal."
 João Tralhão, his former youth coach at Benfica, praising Félix's versatility said, "He can play anywhere [in attack], because he always finds the spaces to do what the coach wants.
 He understands that positioning like few in the world, he's very clever."

 Personal life

 Félix was born in Viseu.
 He is of Brazilian descent through his father who was born in Brazil.
 His parents, Carlos and Carla, are both teachers.
 He has a younger brother, Hugo, who plays for Benfica's youth ranks.
 Growing up, Félix's idols were Kaká and Rui Costa, the latter a player he looked to emulate.
 Félix was in a relationship with Portuguese actress Margarida Corceiro until May 2023.
+In 2025, Felix dated Colombian model Valentina Rueda.

-In April 2020, Félix made a donation of equipment to a crowdfunding campaign to a hospital in his hometown in Viseu during the COVID-19 pandemic.
+In April 2020, Félix made a donation of equipment to a crowdfunding campaign for a hospital in his hometown in Viseu during the COVID-19 pandemic.